eclipse-adore/adore_cli/README.md

-# adore_cli
+# ADORe CLI
-The adore_cli project provides a runtime docker context for adore.
-It provides
+The adore_cli project provides a runtime docker context for ADORe.

 ## Getting started
 Docker and make must be installed to use this project